-Cruise Specialists Director of Operations Teresa Tennant, takes us along on her recent jaw-dropping voyage, so you know exactly what to expect, when to go and why it’s so incredible.
+Cruise Specialists Vice President Teresa Tennant, takes us along on her jaw-dropping voyage, so you know exactly what to expect, when to go and why it’s so incredible.

 The Celebrity Galapagos 10-night Southern Loop cruise tour was a fantastic experience.
 Celebrity is running a very well-organized, high-quality program that all guests enjoyed very much.

 It started in Quito, Ecuador, where we were met at the airport with an easy van transfer to our hotel for the night.
 The next morning we enjoyed a full-day tour of Quito, which included a stop at El Panecillo (Bread Loaf Hill) to visit the statue of the Virgin of Quito and enjoy panoramic views of the city; a walking tour of old town with lunch at La Belle Epoque restaurant overlooking the central square; and an afternoon visit to the Equatorial Line at the Middle of the World Park and Ethnographic Museum.

 The next morning, we transferred back to the airport for our flight to Baltra, Galapagos, onboard Avianca Airlines.
 On arrival in Baltra, refreshments were provided in the VIP room while the full group completed arrival formalities.

 Our National Park guides met us at the pier to distribute life jackets for the inflatable rubber boat ride (referred to locally as “zodiacs” or “pangas”) to the Celebrity Xperience.
 The ship does not dock anywhere during this itinerary – all transfers are by zodiac.

 We headed out for our first shore experience on North Seymour Island, home to a large number of Blue-Footed Boobies and the largest colony of Frigate Birds in the Galapagos.